Collective Intelligence: What It Is & 5 Reasons Why It Matters!

 Modern data problems require modern solutions - Try Atlan, the data catalog of choice for forward-looking data teams! 👉 Book your demo today

-In this article, we will explore the history, types, benefits, and a lot more aspects of collective intelligence.
+In this article, we will explore the concepts, types, benefits, and and reasons to choose collective intelligence.

 So, let’s dive in!